walbertus/integra-scraper/README.md

 # Integra ITS scraper

 ### What for?
-You can use this script to get any courses you want during Integra war faster than anyone
+You can use this script to get any courses you want during Integra war automatically

 ### Prerequisite
  * Install NodeJs